Caution: The write up below is illicitly oversweet. It will be undeniably challenging to control your sugar cravings.

 No matter which sweetener you consume, it consists of fructose, glucose, or sucrose.
 However, excess fructose is harmful in multiple ways.
 It overwhelms your liver, raises VLDL cholesterol levels, and causes insulin resistance.

 Sucrose is a combination of fructose and glucose.
-Date syrup has a balanced concentration of fructose and glucose, Whereas agave syrup is 80% fructose, 10% glucose and maple syrup is 99% sucrose.
-However, the high glycemic index of maple syrup makes it unfavorable for consumption.
+Date syrup has a balanced concentration of fructose and glucose, keeping you safe from ailments such as heart diseases, high blood pressure, fatty liver disease, and leptin resistance.
+Whereas agave syrup is 80% fructose, 10% glucose and maple syrup is 99% sucrose.
+However, the high glycemic index of maple syrup makes it unhealth for consumption.

 Another reason for favoring date syrup over other sweeteners is the versatility.
 It contains essential amino acids, antioxidants, vitamins, and minerals, making it the ultimate choice for vegans, halal diet, DASH diet, and paleo diet.